embedding unity in react native

 }

-Request model data, yield until response arrives, parse and import when ready.
 This keeps Unity responsive during the wait.
 Loading animations continue.
 UI remains interactive.
-The user sees progress rather than a frozen screen.

 React Native determines the viewing mode through the settings JSON.
-Two viewer types are available: MarkerAR for full AR mode with QR marker anchoring, camera feed, and real-world overlay; Mobile3D for a standard 3D viewer with pan, zoom, and rotate without AR.
-React Native controls which mode launches based on user selection.
-Unity loads the appropriate scene and configuration.
+Two viewer types: MarkerAR for full AR mode with QR marker anchoring and camera-feed overlay, Mobile3D for a standard 3D viewer with pan, zoom, and rotate.
+React Native controls which mode launches.
+Unity loads the appropriate scene.

 Unity crashes shouldn't crash the entire app.
 The bridge catches unhandled exceptions and Unity log messages of type Exception, forwarding them to React Native.
 React Native receives crash logs, can display user-friendly error messages, and can report to crash analytics.
 Unity's problems don't leave users stranded in a broken AR view.